awsdocs/aws-control-tower-guide/doc_source/control-identifiers.md

 Legacy control example **API controlIdentifier**: `arn:aws:controltower:us-east-1::control/AWS-GR_LOG_GROUP_POLICY` Proactive control example **API controlIdentifier**: `arn:aws:controltower:us-east-1::control/EHSOKSSMVFWF`

+The following list contains the `API controlIdentifier` designations of the \(legacy\) **Strongly recommended** and **Elective**, *preventive* and *detective*, controls that are owned by AWS Control Tower, including the elective **Data residency** controls\.
+Mandatory controls cannot be deactivated by the control APIs\.

-Each item in the list that follows serves as a link, which provides more information about these individual \(legacy\) controls that are owned my AWS Control Tower, as given in [The AWS Control Tower controls library](controls-reference.md)\.
+Each item in the list that follows serves as a link, which provides more information about these individual \(legacy\) controls that are owned by AWS Control Tower, as given in [The AWS Control Tower controls library](controls-reference.md)\.

 ## <a name="control-arns-for-elective-gr"></a>